Dean:Dr. Joseph A. Balogun

 - That we live in an increasingly global society.

-- That strength comes from giving voice to diversity and that every student has a right to be successful.
+- That strength comes from giving voice to diversity and that every student has a right

 - That quality service is the foundation for everything we do.